-The National Accrediting Agency for Clinical Laboratory Science requires specific technical standards to be defined and published for students.
-Please sign this form to indicate that you have read and understood the program technical standards and believe that you can meet them.
-This form must be submitted to the School of Health Professions and Public Safety office.
+Please sign this form to indicate that you have restandards and believe that you can meet them.
+Fhis form must be submitted to the School of Health Professions and Public Safety office. inis form must be submitted to the school of